Rijeka Airport: Ground transportation

 Since the airport is located on the island of Krk, there is a dedicated bus line from Rijeka and Omišalj which runs as needed, considering the flight arrival times.
 The shuttle would not operate unless bookings are made 24 hours prior to departure.

 Airlines and destinations

-Water cannon salute for Ryanairs first landing at Rijeka airport.
+Water cannon salute for Ryanair's first landing at Rijeka airport.

 The following airlines operate regular scheduled and charter flights at Rijeka Airport: